Garrick Club: History

 The Garrick Club was founded at a meeting in the Committee Room at Theatre Royal, Drury Lane, on Wednesday 17 August 1831.
 Present were James Winston (a former strolling player, manager and important theatre antiquarian), Samuel James Arnold (a playwright and theatre manager), Samuel Beazley (an architect and playwright), General Sir Andrew Barnard (an army officer from Ulster and a hero of the Napoleonic Wars), and Francis Mills (a timber merchant and railway speculator).
 It was decided to write down a number of names in order to invite them to be original members of the Garrick Club.

 The avowed purpose of the club was to "tend to the regeneration of the Drama".
 It was to be a place where "actors and men of refinement could meet on equal terms" at a time when actors were not generally considered to be respectable members of society.

 The club was named in honour of the actor David Garrick, whose acting and management at the Theatre Royal, Drury Lane, in the previous century had by the 1830s come to represent a golden age of British drama.
 Less than six months later the members had been recruited and a club house found and equipped on King Street in Covent Garden.
-On 1 February 1832, it was reported that the novelist and journalist Thomas Gaspey was the first member to enter at 11am, and that "Mr Beazley gave the first order, (a mutton chop) at ½ past 12."
+On 1 February 1832, it was reported that the novelist and journalist Thomas Gaspey was the first member to enter at 11am, and that "Mr Beazley gave the first order, (a mutton chop) at 1/2 past 12."

 The list of those who took up original membership includes actors such as John Braham, Charles Kemble, William Macready, Charles Mathews and his son Charles James; the playwrights James Planché, Theodore Hook and Thomas Talfourd; scene-painters including Clarkson Frederick Stanfield and Thomas Grieve.
 Even the patron, the Duke of Sussex, had an element of the theatrical about him, being a well-known mesmerist.
 To this can be added numerous Barons, Counts, Dukes, Earls and Lords, soldiers, parliamentarians and judges.

 The membership would later include Charles Kean, Sir Henry Irving, Sir Herbert Beerbohm Tree, Sir Arthur Sullivan, Sir James M. Barrie, Sir Arthur Wing Pinero, Lord Olivier and Sir John Gielgud.
 From the literary world came writers such as Charles Dickens, William Makepeace Thackeray, Anthony Trollope, H. G. Wells, A. A. Milne (who on his death in 1956 bequeathed the club a quarter of the royalties from his children's books), and Kingsley Amis.
 The visual arts has been represented by painters such as John Everett Millais, Lord Leighton and Dante Gabriel Rossetti.